nokia/CPU-Pooler/README.md

 * There can be only one shared pool in the node
 * Containter can ask cpus from one type of pool only (shared or exclusive)
+* Resources belonging to the default pool are not advertised.
+The default pool definition is only used by the CPUSetter component

 ## Build